-A final word on the aspect Ratio has to do with the shape of air foils towards the tip.
-The airfoil with a large trailing edge downircop develops considerable high pressure under the lower camber.
-So to carry out full efficiency to the very tip we must gradually drop this pressure by changing the downward droop to a gradual streamline at the tip.
+A final word on the aspect Ratio has to do with the shape of airfoils towards the tip.
+The airfoil with a large trailing edge downiroop develops considerable high pressure under the lower camber.
+So to carry out full efficiency to the very tip we must gradually drop this pressure by changing the downward droop to a gradual streamline it the tip.
 Luckily the low speed sections lend themselves to trailing edge tapering without necessitating individual plotting.